-Mark Zuckerberg's net worth is $14.19 billion dollars.
-His wealth comes from his 28.1% equity stake in the company he founded Facebook.
-Mark Zuckerberg's net worth is calculated by multiplying his 28.1% stake which is 503.6 million shares, times the current price per share.
-As of August 3rd 2012, Facebook's price per share is $21 which gives Mark Zuckerberg a net worth of $10 billion.
-The company IPO'd May 18th 2012, at which point we found out exactly how much Zuckerberg is worth on paper.
-Mark also has the right to purchase an additional 120 million shares of the company at any point in the future which will boost his net worth by $5.5 billion.
-At one point when Facebook was trading at $42 per share, Mark Zuckerberg's net worth was $21.17 billion!
+Mark Zuckerberg's net worth is $30 billion dollars.
+His wealth comes from his equity stake in the company he founded Facebook.
+As of February, 19 2013, Facebook's price per share is $68 which gives Mark Zuckerberg a net worth of $30 billion.
+The company IPO'd May 18th 2012, at which point we found out exactly how much Zuckerberg would be worth on paper.
+Mark also has the right to purchase an additional 120 million shares of the company at any point in the future which would boost his net worth by $5.5 billion.
 If Facebook ever has the same market cap as Google ($200 billion), then Mark Zuckerberg's net worth will be close to $40 billion!

 Mark's first company Intelligent Media Group built Synapse Media Player, a music player using artificial intelligence to learn the user's listening habits.
 Both AOL and Microsoft tried to purchase Synapse from him for several million dollars and recruit Zuckerberg to their companies, but Zuckerberg went to turned them both down and instead went to Harvard College in September 2002.
 Zuckerberg created Facebook while attending Harvard with fellow classmates Dustin Moskovitz, Chris Hughes, and Eduardo Saverin.
 Zuckerberg launched Facebook on February 4, 2004 from his Harvard dormitory room.
 Zuckerberg kept Facebook at harvard until with the help of Moskovitz he decided to expand Facebook to other schools.
 Zuckerberg moved to Palo Alto, California, with Moskovitz and friends to establishing an office in a house for the Facebook business.